zaiisao/Documentation/en/Recording/recording_integrate_cpp.md

-Assuming two users are in a channel in a video call \(communication mode\), with a resolution of 640 x 360, frame rate of 15 fps, and bitrate of one video stream of 500 Kbps, using single-stream recording:
+Assuming two users are in a channel in a video call \(Communication profile\), with a resolution of 640 x 360, a frame rate of 15 fps, and a bitrate of one video stream of 500 Kbps, using single-stream recording:

 The CPU with 12 cores and 24 threads is fully loaded and 100 channels are recorded simultaneously:

-- Each channel writes to the disk at a speed of 60 kB/s.
-The total write-in speed is 6.0 MB/s, which is much lower than the maximum write-in speed of the disk.
+- Each channel writes to the disk at a speed of 60 Kbps.
+The total write-in speed is 6.0 Mbps, which is much lower than the maximum write-in speed of the disk.
 - Each channel uses 25 MB of memory.
 Thus, 2.5 GB of memory, which is 31% of the total memory, is used.
-- The downlink Internet bandwidth for each channel is 500 kbps x 2 = 1 Mbps.
-The total downlink stream is 100 Mbps.
-The uplink stream is neglected.
+- The downlink Internet bandwidth for each channel is 500 Kbps x 2 = 1 Mbps.
+The total downlink bandwidth is 100 Mbps.
+The uplink bandwidth is neglected.

 ### Compatibility with the Agora SDKs